-Mississippi has (to be updated prior to final filing) adult psychiatric facilities, with a capacity of (to bed updated prior to final filing) licensed beds for adult psychiatric patients, including (to bed updated prior to final filing) beds held in abeyance by MSDH distributed throughout the state.
+Mississippi has eighteen (18) adult psychiatric facilities, with a capacity of 677 licensed beds for adult psychiatric patients, including 231 beds held in abeyance by MSDH distributed throughout the state.
 The criteria and standards section of this chapter provides a full description of the services that private facilities must provide.
 Map 3-1 shows the location of inpatient facilities in Mississippi serving adult acute psychiatric patients; Table 3-1 shows utilization statistics.